 At first, I was not very concerned about this question.
 Almost all of my empirical studies did not require data contingent on the resolution of this controversy.
 As a psychologist who studies creative genius, my primary interest was aesthetic: Why are some plays (or sonnets) vastly superior in dramatic (or poetic) impact to other plays (or sonnets)?
 I addressed this question via content analyses of a work’s thematic content and literary style (Simonton, 1986i, 1989d, 1990e).
 Hence, the author per se was irrelevant.
 One seeming exception to this assertion was my use of the Stratfordian play chronology in a study of how thematic content, poetic style, and aesthetic success varied as a function of the author’s age (Simonton, 1986i).
 Yet even this usage was noncommittal to the extent that the traditional chronology at least had the plays in roughly the correct order.
 Thus, the play chronology might be shifted backward by enough time (or even squished or expanded) to accommodate an alternative author without altering most of my empirical conclusions.
 The only genuine exception were those findings that concerned the relation between thematic content and concurrent political events (Simonton, 1983a).
 But because my Shakespeare research was always peripheral to my overall research program – still only accounting for much less than 3% of all my publications – it was never a question that kept me up at nights.

 Then at the beginning of the 21st century I realized that if the true author turned out to be someone other than the traditional candidate, I could conduct some additional empirical studies that would remain impossible otherwise.
 These investigations would scrutinize the correlations between the life and the works.
 I had already much earlier examined how contemporary biographical events influenced the stylistic characteristics of compositions in the classical repertoire (Simonton, 1980d, 1986a), including a study that concentrated on the compositions of Ludwig van Beethoven (Simonton, 1987a).
 Yet this question could not be addressed for Shakespeare’s dramatic output because we knew so little about the author’s life.
 The paucity of biographical information is one of the reasons why anti-Stratfordians have questioned his authorship.
 I was especially interested in the candidacy of Edward de Vere, the 17th Earl of Oxford, currently the most popular candidate and someone whose life is much better documented.
 However, such an inquiry could not begin without first determining a different chronology for the plays.
 As is well known, the traditional dates for the later plays inconveniently occur after Oxford’s death in 1604!
 The Oxfordians haven’t been very helpful because they have not yet reached any useful consensus.
 Quite the contrary, with respect to ordering, different Oxfordian chronologies each agree more with the Stratfordian chronology than they do with each other (Simonton, 2004p).
-Apparently, each Oxfordian takes the traditional dates as the baseline against which to present his or her idiosyncratic dissent.
+Apparently, each Oxfordian takes the traditional dates as the baseline against which to present their idiosyncratic dissent.
+Making matters even worse, some Oxfordians simply assert that any attempt to order the plays chronologically is doomed to fail because the plays all underwent incessant revisions throughout his career, thus homogenizing the works with respect to both style and content.
+Yet I rejected that convenient excuse for the simple reason that extremely few creative geniuses do that sort of thing to the degree necessary to obscure an underlying chronological sequence.
+The norm is to move to the next great project rather than to constantly revise old projects.

 I realize that my tolerance of ambiguity concerning such an important question is not widely appreciated.
 The issue has become so highly polarized that it is often difficult if not impossible to carry out a calm discussion of the pros and cons regarding each candidate.
 Perhaps because the Oxfordians believe that they are fighting against an entrenched establishment with supposed economic and professional self-interests at risk, Oxford’s advocates often become extremely hostile not only toward Stratfordians but also proponents of alternative candidates.
 In truth, I witnessed more ad hominem attacks here than in any other intellectual debate in which I have ever been involved in as a scientist.
 It’s evidently not easy to discuss rationally whether The Tempest was really written in 1610 rather than before 1604 or whether “our ever-living poet” refers to God rather than a deceased sonnet author – and other such matters of decisive implications.
 On occasion, I get caught in the middle of the vicious crossfire, and can only try to escape, uttering Mercutio’s classic curse “A plague o’ both your houses!”